grussdorian/quadruped/README.md

 To obtain the design of the above parts, we extracted each of the above mentioned prefab from the fusion 360 model.
 For laser cutting, we had to project the legs, and the base on a 2d surface in fusion, and extract the traces.
 Then we used laser cad for some final retouching.

 _Note:_ The design provided here has two holes in the upper legs, both of them are useless as they do not fit our servo horn.
-So we had to modify the position of the hole in laser CAD to be $0.85$ mm from the beginning of the curvature.
+So we had to modify the position of the hole in laser CAD to be $0.85$ mm from the beginning of the curvature. **Update:** We have used mild steel to make the legs, as the acrylic legs could not handle the heavy weight of the robot

+_Update_ The design of the upper leg has been modified and now we are not using the plastic disc to prevent slipping.
+Instead we have prototyped (with acrylic) a leg with two holes which fit perfectly in the two holes of the leg.
+[We are going to laser cut it in aluminum.](#8-things-to-do)

 ![Upper Leg](/img/Upper%20leg.png)